hanglee1205-hub/insight/README.md

 [https://docs.google.com/spreadsheets/d/1hSa8hjTImVnctWmLzmfonVVyQ3G6uv4n9URqoGhJV0w/edit#gid=1648881842](https://docs.google.com/spreadsheets/d/1hSa8hjTImVnctWmLzmfonVVyQ3G6uv4n9URqoGhJV0w/edit#gid=1648881842)

-TheH channel "Shopee Campaign Noti" will send out all the campaigns of all regions which was planed at the beginning of the year .
+The channel "Shopee Campaign Noti" will send out all the campaigns of all regions which was planed at the beginning of the year .

 <h3>Holiday</h3>